 The City of Dayton: 936-258-2642.

 Sometimes situations arise when you'll have more trash than usual.
 For the occasional event, you can purchase a pick up of additional bags through a pink tag system.
 These can be ordered by calling Frontier Waste Solutions at 936-258-9035 or through their mobile app or website and selecting the option for Dayton pink tags.
-The cost is 75 cents per bag.
-If you will have additional trash beyond what fits in your cart consistently, you can subscribe to additional cart service for $5.95 a month, per cart rented.
+The cost is $5.00 per bag.
+If you will have additional trash beyond what fits in your cart consistently, you can subscribe to additional cart service for $6.83 a month, per cart rented.

 This is your property and you can repurpose it in any way you’d like.
 They work well for feed barrels or placed over plants for protection from frost.
 If you’d like to dispose of it, you can put it out on the Wednesday bulk trash day. **Please mark clearly “FOR DISPOSAL” so the driver knows you want it hauled away.

-- For holiday hours, please contact Frontier Waste Solutions at 936-258-9035.
+For holiday hours, please contact Frontier Waste Solutions at 936-258-9035.

 Unacceptable Waste: Any waste, the acceptance and handling of which would cause a violation of any permit, condition, legal or regulatory requirement, substantial damage to equipment or facilities, or present a danger to the health or safety of the public or employees, including, but not limited to, Hazardous Waste, Special Waste, untreated Medical Waste, Construction and Demolition Debris, Dead Animals weighing forty pounds (40lbs) or greater, solid or dissolved material in domestic sewage, or solid or dissolved material in irrigation return flows, or industrial discharges subject to regulation by permit, soil, dirt, rock, sand, and other natural or man-made inert solid materials used to fill land if the object of the fill is to make the land suitable for the construction of surface improvements.